JGGHalfhide/RHCE-EXAM/Practice Exam.md

     This webserver: HOSTNAME is being accessed at: IPADDRESS
     ```

+- HOSTNAME and IPADDRESS should reflect the host being accessed.
 - Create a playbook `/home/ansible_user/ansible_plays/setup_apache.yml` that uses the role and runs on hosts in the `webservers` host group.
+- Verify the successful role execution by navigating to the webserver's IP address.

 ---